Rakeshpavan333/daa_pro/README.md

 # Tabu Heuristics for Capacitated Vehicle Routing

 - IT252 Desgin And Analysis of Algorithms (DAA) course project: Vehicle Routing Problem or simply VRP is a well known combinatorial optimization problem and a generalization of the travelling salesman problem.
 Finding optimal solution is a NP-hard problem so heurestic strategies are proposed for approximation of the optimal solution.
+- Capacitated VRP is a special type of VRP.

-- For more about the problem see: https://en.wikipedia.org/wiki/Vehicle_routing_problem
+- For more details on the problem see: https://en.wikipedia.org/wiki/Vehicle_routing_problem

 # Analysis